AllenCheung0213/Determined_AI_Hackathon/README.md

 ## Dataset

 We used the **PathMNIST** dataset from the [MedMNIST dataset collection](https://medmnist.com/).
-The PathMNIST dataset, part of the MedMNIST collection, serves as a benchmark for evaluating models in medical image classification.
-It comprises 107,180 images of colorectal cancer histology slides, categorized into nine tissue types.
-In the original MedMNIST v2 study, baseline models achieved an accuracy of 91.1% on this dataset.
+The dataset consists of 107,180 images (split into training, validation, and testing subsets), each 28x28 pixels in size, categorized into 9 types of pathological tissues.

+### Facts about PathMNIST

+- **Data Modality:** Colon Pathology
+- **Task:** Multi-Class (9)
+- **Number of Samples:** 107,180 (89,996 training / 10,004 validation / 7,180 test)
+- **Source Data:**
+  Jakob Nikolas Kather, Johannes Krisam, et al., "Predicting survival from colorectal cancer histology slides using deep learning: A retrospective multicenter study," PLOS Medicine, vol. 16, no. 1, pp. 1–22, 01 2019.
+- **License:** CC BY 4.0

 ## Sample Data